Providing the USD/VES Rate, using C# Functional Extensions

 The Rate Provider library

-folder on the dobs GitHub repo and is organized as a project described by the RateProvider.csproj
+The library is available in the RateProvider folder on the dobs GitHub repo and is organized as a project described by the RateProvider.csproj file.

 The folder tree structure is as follows, where, as usual, folders correspond to namespaces, and each .cs file contains its homonymous class: